mit-crpg/OpenMOC/docs/source/quickinstall.rst

     import openmoc

+.. warning:: The :option:`--user` flag should be used verbatim and should **NOT** be replaced with your username.

 .. warning:: Some Python distributions require that the code be built and installed *twice* in order to setup all of the `symbolic links`_ correctly.
 This is only the case the first time OpenMOC is installed on a machine.
 Hence, code developers who subsequently make modifications to the source code only need to build and install the code once to have access to the modified binary.

 .. _GitHub: https://github.com/mit-crpg/OpenMOC